Executive Summary

 1. What is “virtual” delivery of CR?

-For virtual delivery of CR the same conditions of coverage (for center-based CR) must be met, including:
+For virtual delivery of CR the same conditions of coverage (for center-based CR) needed to be met, including:

 · Clinical indications, required education and exercise program components, exercise requirements, session duration requirements, and physician supervision of the services